Adam Buxton

 Adam Offord Buxton (born 7 June 1969) is an English comedian, podcaster and actor.
 With the filmmaker Joe Cornish, he is part of the comedy duo Adam and Joe.
 They presented the Channel 4 television series The Adam and Joe Show (1996–2001) and the BBC Radio 6 Music series Adam and Joe (2007–2009, 2011).

 Since 2015, Buxton has produced The Adam Buxton Podcast, in which he interviews comedians, authors, musicians and celebrities.
 He has appeared on panel shows including Would I Lie To You?, Never Mind the Buzzcocks, and 8 Out of 10 Cats Does Countdown.
 Buxton has produced music videos, including several collaborations with the band Radiohead.
-He published a memoir, Ramblebook, in 2020, followed by I Love You, Byeee in 2025.
+He has released two memoirs, Ramblebook (2020) and I Love You, Byeee (2025), and an album, Buckle Up (2025).

 Early life and education

 Buxton was born on 7 June 1969 in Shepherd's Bush, London, and spent some of his childhood in Wales.
 His father was the travel writer and wine critic Nigel Buxton, who later appeared on The Adam and Joe Show as "Baaad Dad".
 Adam's mother, Valerie (née Birrell), was Chilean.
 Buxton's parents met at an embassy in Tokyo in the early 1960s, while his mother was working as a steward for British Overseas Airways Corporation.
 They separated following financial problems.

-Buxton was educated at Windlesham House School in Pulborough, West Sussex, then Westminster School, London.
+Buxton was privately educated at Windlesham House School in Pulborough, West Sussex, then Westminster School, London.
 At Westminster, he befriended his future comedy partner Joe Cornish and the future documentarian Louis Theroux.
 He attended the University of Warwick for two terms before dropping out to study sculpture at Cheltenham College of Art.